coolharsh55/hdd-indexer/README.md

  - Filter and sort movies using metadata
  - Auto-detect torrent formatted filenames
  - Export list of movies.
 Sort and filter based on metadata.
+ - Organize movie files by release date or IMDb scores.

 ### Planned:
-- Organise movies on disk automatically by their metadata such as release year, director, genre, etc.
+- More organization criterias such as director, genre, etc.
 - Compare contents of two disks to create a share/lend/borrow list
 - Remote storage of disk index so that it can be viewed by others